 Backpacker travel insurance is specifically designed to help you travel light.
-Our Backpacker policies are available to travellers between the ages of 17 – 35 and can provide cover for up to 18 months continuous travel
+Our Backpacker policies are available to travellers between the ages of 17 – 35 and can provide cover for up to 18 months continuous travel – perfect for those planning a gap year.

 What does backpacking travel insurance cover?